-Gat Caperton is the president and CEO of Caperton Furnitureworks, a West Virginia manufacturer of hand-made, solid-wood home furniture that he acquired from its founder in 1996.
-Caperton Furnitureworks, originally named Tom Seely Furniture, the 40+year-old business now employs over 100 skilled people in Berkeley Springs and sells its furniture throughout the U.S. In 1990, Caperton received a B.A. in Economics from Davidson College, where he also played on the school's football team.
+Gat Caperton is the president and CEO of Gat Creek, a West Virginia manufacturer of hand-made, solid-wood home furniture that he acquired from its founder in 1996.
+Gat Creek, originally named Tom Seely Furniture, the 40+year-old business now employs over 100 skilled people in Berkeley Springs and sells furniture throughout the U.S. In 1990, Caperton received a B.A. in Economics from Davidson College, where he also played on the school's football team.
 He currently serves on the boards of the Shepherd University, Eastern West Virginia Community Foundation, the Natural Capital Investment Fund, and the West Virginia Nature Conservancy.
-Caperton and his wife Susan live in Berkeley Springs and have three daughters: Eliza, Katie, and Evie.
+Gat and his wife Susan live in Berkeley Springs and have three daughters: Eliza, Katie, and Evie.

 Matt is involved with the Belfort Furniture corporate designated charities such as the annual YMCA Loudoun County charity golf tournament that has helped to raise over $600,000 to provide quality after-school care and summer camp opportunities for children in Loudoun County, Virginia.
 He is very devoted to sustainable practices and is passionate about educating and inspiring the public about stylish, sustainable furniture.
 He is a graduate of Brown University.

-Jeronimo (Jerry) Cooklin founded the Sustainable Furnishings Council to transform the home furnishings Industry and to help preserve the world's forests.
+Jeronimo Cooklin founded the Sustainable Furnishings Council to transform the home furnishings industry and to help preserve the world's forests.
 Involved in the furniture Industry since 1986 and in Sustainable Development since 1998, he put these two together to form SFC in late 2006.
-Founder of PaTS, a Peruvian nonprofit org in the Peruvian Amazon working since 2000 with Yanesha indigenous community members to become artisans and business people to create a sustainable living for their families while preserving their forests.
-Founded MaderArt & Tecnologia SAC, or MATS, in 2010 to develop fine craftsmanship furniture utilizing Amazon hardwoods.
-Cooklin is a strong naturalist and lover of the outdoors.
-He lives in Lima, Peru.
+He founded PaTS, a Peruvian nonprofit organization in the Peruvian Amazon, working with the Yanesha indigenous community members helping them to become artisans and business people, who are able to create a sustainable living for their families while preserving their forests.
+Additionally, in 2010, Cooklin founded MaderArt & Technologia SAC, or MATS, to develop fine craftsman furniture utilizing Amazon hardwoods.
+He is a naturalist and lover of the outdoors and lives in Lima, Peru.